 Delaware Code Title 29, Part V, Chapter 60A ("Code") sets forth the requirements for deferred compensation programs for public officers and employees of the State of Delaware (the "State").
 The purpose of Chapter 60A is to create a vehicle through which all employees of the State may, on a voluntary basis, provide for additional retirement income security.
 The Code gives authority to the Plans Management Board, which is responsible for oversight of the Plan.
+The Plans Management Board has charged the Office of the State Treasurer with daily administration.
+The State of Delaware General Assembly may amend the Code at any time.
+The Plans Management Board may modify the Plan pursuant to authority provided under the Code.

-The Plan is a defined contribution plan, under Section 457(b) of the Internal Revenue Code ("IRC"), covering all employees of the State, including elected or appointed officials who receive compensation wholly or in part directly from the State Treasurer or from the Treasury through an agency within the State that is wholly or in part supported by the State.
+The Plan is a defined contribution plan, under Section 457(b) of the Internal Revenue Code ("IRC"), covering all full-time and part-time employees of the State, including elected or appointed officials who receive compensation wholly or in part directly from the State Treasurer or from the Treasury through an agency within the State that is wholly or in part supported by the State.
 Under the Plan's provisions, employees of the State who are otherwise eligible for the State's employee benefit plans are eligible to participate in the Plan.
 The Plan excludes individuals hired on a temporary basis, including "casual/seasonal" employees, and consultants.